thex3family/thex3family-website/public/content/unlock-your-potential/programs/guide-2/index.md

 ## Is It Time To Level Up?

-If you're able to get what you need and have satisfied all your basic needs from yourself and others, you're ready to go to the ['Control' perspective](/unlock-your-potential/programs/guide-3).
-What you'll find is that most people are not here to satisfy your wants, and if you want to get what you want in life, you're going to need to get it yourself.
+If you have satisfied all your basic needs from yourself and others and are now pursuing your wants in life, you're ready to go to the ['Control' perspective](/unlock-your-potential/programs/guide-3).

+What you'll find is that while your tribe might be willing to support your survival needs for their own survival, most people are not here to satisfy your wants and thus you're going to need to pursue it yourself.